bleuknight/ActiveInferenceCategoryTheory/IntroAdventureSyllabus.md

 **Notes**

-1. This is an “adventure mode” course that may seem bewildering at times.
+1. This is an accelerated course that may seem bewildering at times.
 However, it is possible for the reward to be great given such an approach.
-If you are interested in alternative adventures, links to university taught and YouTube courses are included towards the end of the document.
+If you are interested in alternative methods of approach, links to university taught and YouTube courses are included towards the end of the document, as well as the "adventure mode" syllabus from which this version was adapted.
 2. This is a prototype syllabus and has not yet been taught or studied explicitly as such — yet!
 Try it out and provide feedback or by sharing your end-of-course reflection on [Twitter](http://twitter.com/InferenceActive) or [Discord](https://discord.gg/BEpgX3z7) (on Discord, join the Category Theory channel).
-Please feel free to make suggestions and improvements directly here on the Github repository — this is a collaborative curriculum that is always in progress!
+Please feel free to make suggestions and alternative versions using Github — this is a collaborative curriculum that is always in progress!

 ## Structure and Estimated Workload